toringe/multi-pass/README.md

     pass <hostname>

 In this setting, where you use the password store for passwords of different remote machines, you normally use it together with ssh.
-That's why I've added a ssh-wrapper to multi-pass, which uses pass transparently and with tab completion for the hostnames store in the password-store.
+That's why I've added a ssh-wrapper to multi-pass, which uses pass transparently and with tab completion for the hostnames stored in the password-store.

     ssh-pass <hostname>

-Type in your gpg password once (given that gpg-agent is working as it should) and hit TAB to access all valid hostnames based on your partial input. `ssh-pass` will then use the long and awkward password stored without you even noticing it.
+Type in your gpg password once (given that gpg-agent is working as it should) and it will use the long and awkward password stored without you even noticing it.

 Setting up a local git server
 -----------------------------

-If you don't happen to have an existing git server, here is the basic documentation for getting a get server up and running on the same machine as you install multi-pass.
+If you don't happen to have an existing git server, here is the basic documentation for getting a git server up and running on the same machine as you install multi-pass.

     sudo adduser --shell $(which git-shell) --gecos '' --disabled-password git sudo mkdir -p /home/git/.ssh